 Generally, the at-fault party is the person who is not abiding by the rules of the roadway given the conditions of the roadway and the traffic signals that are present.
 Usually, there are road signs present in these situations, but that is not always the case.
 Fortunately, a failure to yield accident lawyer in Indiana could help an injured victim with establishing liability.

-In a failure to yield case, the very first step that an experienced attorney is going to take is to collect and preserve evidence.
+In a failure to yield case, the very first step that a skilled car accident attorney is going to take is to collect and preserve evidence.
 The lawyer will send out letters to any party, witness, and businesses that are in the area.
 They will look for video evidence, eyewitness testimony, and other evidence to support the claim or to reconstruct the cause of the accident.

 When a person is injured in a car accident in Indiana County or in western Pennsylvania, it is crucial to rely on a law firm that has experience with motor vehicle collision cases.
 A dedicated Western PA failure to yield accident lawyer could fight for your best interests and help you recover the compensation you need.
-Reach out to Marcus & Mack today and set up your consultation.
+Contact us at Marcus & Mack today and set up your consultation.